Bench182/exorium/README.md

 Anyone is free to contribute to Protopaw as long as they follow the [Contribution guidelines](https://github.com/FireGamingYT/protogen/blob/master/CONTRIBUTING.md).
 Contributions can be done through [forks](https://github.com/FireGamingYT/protogen/network/members).
 In your fork you can edit, add and remove code.
 After you did that, you are always free to make a [pull request](https://github.com/FireGaming/protogen/pulls/).
 They will then be reviewed by one of the [main developers](https://github.com/FireGamingYT/protogen#protopaw-team).

 ---
+## Warning
+**Protopaw is currently being rewritten into [cogs](https://github.com/ThePawKingdom/protogen/tree/cogs/).
+This could cause more downtime while it's being rewritten, as well as being able to cause more issues and errors.
+Of course we will try to keep this to the minimal, for as far as what we can do.
+But we can not guarantee this will go flawless.
+If you spot an error/issue or there's something else concerning that you think you need to report, please make an [issue](https://github.com/ThePawKingdom/protogen/issues).**

+---
 ### Commands
 All available commands are listed here.
 This list may not be fully up-to-date at all times.
 Please report this in an issue if it's not complete, or make a [pull request](https://github.com/FireGamingYT/protogen/pulls/) With a complete list.
 Note that for making a pull request you will need to [fork](https://github.com/FireGamingYT/protogen/network/members) this repository first, and edit the fork's readme.
 Prefixes of this bot are `?` and `pp `